Should Ohio gun vendors include trigger locks with sale of firearm? - NewsBreak

 An average of 126 Ohioans between the ages of 10 and 24 die of suicide by firearm each year, according to the Centers for Disease Prevention and Control.

-On a national level, more than 3,100 people within that age group die by firearm suicide annually – and 80% of those deaths of kids under 18 involved a gun belonging to a family member, the CDC found.Hatchet attack in Ohio state park leads to shots fired
+On a national level, more than 3,100 people within that age group die by firearm suicide annually – and 80% of those deaths of kids under 18 involved a gun belonging to a family member, the CDC found.Warren police investigating shooting of woman

 Increased availability and access to trigger locks, Hicks-Hudson said, could prevent someone who grabbed a gun in a rash moment or state of anger from causing permanent harm.